icheft/A-Cnake/README.md

 An uni year 1 final project for IM1003 Programming Design.
 The simple but fascinating game is developed all by ourselves with a little help from YouTube.
 Feel free to make it cooler.

 ## To Do
+### Main Game:
 1. Separate main.cpp into different classes
-1. fruit time, num random
+2. win, lose, 平手, play again windows
+    + Add player 1 (blue snake) wins
+    + Add player 2 (yellow snake) wins
+    + Add Fair play
+    + Play again button(?)
+3. Add sound effects
+4. Add pause state

+### V2 or later:
+1. Settings
+   1. sound on/off
+   2. speed
 2. place bomb, and your lenth will decrease
-3. win, lose, 平手, play again
+3. Single player mode
-4.
+4. connected through server

 ## Build
 ### macOS